osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 `POST http://localhost:5590/api/v1/configuration/storage/egressconfigurations`

-- Add single new configuration for egress of all data for all streams, to OCS, every 15 seconds.
+**Add a single new configuration for egress of all data for all streams to OCS every 15 seconds.**

 ```json
 {